Sk3pper/sk3pper.github.io/content/posts/software-development/test-driven-development/index.md

 The last one is when you have clean, well-tested code, you don’t need to overthink every decision.
 Instead of spending several minutes reasoning through a problem, make the change and run the tests - your test suite can give you an answer in seconds.
 This is one of the great strengths of TDD: it allows you to experiment confidently.
 Without tests, you're forced to rely solely on reasoning.
 With tests, you have the freedom to try something and quickly get feedback.

 ## The Code
-In my [repository](https://github.com/Sk3pper/test-driven-development-by-example) you can find the code for the **Money example** (organized by chapter, just like in the book), along with a guide to set up a minimal, terminal-based environment that lets you follow along with the exercises and clearly see each step of the process.
+In the [repository](https://github.com/Sk3pper/test-driven-development-by-example) you can find the code for the **Money example** (organized by chapter, just like in the book), along with a guide to set up a minimal, terminal-based environment that lets you follow along with the chapters and clearly see each step of the process.

+Additionally, the repository includes **xUnit** code and examples, featuring a clear progression through the implementation inspired by the book.
+It also contains an example *solution* for the **“Catch and report setUp errors”** task, demonstrating how to properly handle exceptions raised during the setUp phase of testing.